About

 Hello!
 I’m Aram Dergevorkian

-For the last two years, I’ve also been working as an independent contractor designing and setting up animatronic control systems for Artistic Entertainment Services for a number of their Rose Parade float entries.
+Since 2022, I’ve also been working as an independent contractor designing and implementing custom electronics.
+In parallel with developing commercial electronics for sale, I have delivered animatronic control systems for Artistic Entertainment Services for a number of their Rose Parade float entries.
 I also continue to consult with self-built (volunteer operated) entrants in the Rose Parade such as the La Cañada Flintridge Tournament of Roses Association where I volunteered from 2011 to 2019 and was responsible for the development of their new animation system, as well as the Cal Poly Rose Float which I worked on very briefly during my time at Cal Poly Pomona.

 In late 2023, I joined the Los Angeles Live Steamers Railroad Museum.
 The railroad is unique in that it’s the only fully signal controlled scale railroad in the United States - as we like to point out: we’re a real railroad, just a small one.
 I enjoy repairing and upgrading signal infrastructure with friends, and, of course, operating scale trains!
 In addition to a few contributions to Signals 2.0, as we’re calling the new fully networked digital control system.
 I’m also working on a train defect detector, which I hope to make a post about once it’s developed a bit further.